aidea1/Measles-Wastewater-Signal-Dashboard/README.md

 Dataset reference:
 https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-Measles/akvg-8vrb

 The dataset is updated periodically by the CDC.
-The dashboard can be regenerated using the included scripts (if provided) to reflect the most recent data.
+The dashboard will be updated to reflect the most recent data.

 ---